kpeng/visionyc/README.md

         "data": {
             "10001": { // Keys need to be zipcodes
-                "feature-1": 1, // Key needs to match ids in specification section "feature-2": 2, // Values are assuming to be numbers },
+                "feature-1": 1, // Key needs to match ids in specification section "feature-2": 2, // Values are assumed to be numbers },
             "10002": {
                 "feature-1": 3,